 “I think it’s incumbent on a CEO to not just listen to points of view but to actually solicit them.
 Because I think, if not, you quickly become insular.
 And you’re sort of living in the echo chamber.”
 Tim Cook, Apple CEO

 Cook’s advice is relevant to all key decision makers in public, private and family businesses.
-Peer Advisory Boards address the needs for impartial advice, new solutions and professional development.
+Peer Advisory Circles address the needs for impartial advice, new solutions and professional development.
 They leverage collective wisdom and experience to accelerate problem solving.
 They also provide support, actions, accountability and commitment to improve your business and personal life.

 Being a leader, business owner or entrepreneur is lonely:

-Peer Advisory Board members report that they value hearing the business challenges their peers have faced and how they overcame them.
+Peer Advisory Circle members report that they value hearing the business challenges their peers have faced and how they overcame them.
 By sharing their stories the participants come to recognise that they are not alone in facing challenges.
 This enables them to feel validated.
 It also encourages them to tackle their own issues and to make modifications to the strategies shared to suit their specific business circumstances.

 Diversity of Perspective, clarity and new solutions: